ido1Shapira/Oop_Ex3_MapGame/README.md

 * Automatic management means that our algorithm is responsible of locating the robots and move them toward the fruits in order to achieve as many fruits as possible

+# assignment.4 extends assignment.3

+main differences between assignment 3 and assignment 4

+* within assignment 4 every time someone plays the game the program sends the player resoults to a DataBase.

+* by using the DataBase we manage to see what is our best grade in each level and what is our position in relation to the class

+* in assignment 4 there are mendetory parameter the player needs to pass before playing next stage. mendetory resoult are spesific for each level and contains number of points we have to get and number of moves we must'nt cross.

+* in assignment 4 in order to play a stage the player has to pass all the previos stages according to the menedory resoults

 ## Our classes

  ### data structures-